mjuvilla/song-metadata-identification/readme.md

 extracts for each entry the features we will be using for the classification.

 song_similarity: given two recording entries computes the similarities between them.
 These similarities will be the features used for classification.
-As suggested, the keys that were compared were title, artists, isrcs and contributors.
+The keys that were compared were title, artists, isrcs and contributors.
 To compute the similarity between each string we used fuzz.WRatio, which is a composite approach of several weighted comparisons.

-measurements.py
-This file contains two functions, one to compute the accuracy of the predictions and another to compute precision, recall and F-score, which are usual measurements for machine learning applications.
-These class is only used in the simple classifier since i
+### train_simple_threshold.py

+This approach only performs a statistical analysis of the features, considering that the higher the similarity the higher the probability that the entries being compared are in fact the same song.
+Basically, the approach is that for each entry we get the mean of the features (the 4 scores, the comparison between titles, artists, isrcs and contributors) and then we compute the mean and std for the score of the valid comparisons and the same for the invalid comparisons.

+As shown in the script, we get the following results:

+Valid samples -> mean score: 81.320, std score: 15.178

+Invalid samples -> mean score: 48.144, std score: 14.687

+A reasonable approximation would be setting the threshold to 64.0, meaning that if the mean of the comparison is higher or equal than 64.0, we assume that that comparison is valid.

+### train_NN.py

+For this approach we use machine learning, taking advantage of the tools to perform model selection given by keras.